Day One (The Last of Us): Casting and characters

 Josh Peck, who portrays Janowicz, had previously been mentioned in conversations about the series's casting.
 He watched the first season after securing the audition, which made him feel prepared after reading his scene.
 He read Janowicz's monologue for his audition, and considered it more interesting than typical audition lines.
 Peck secured the role about 2–3 weeks later, and filmed the following month.
 He felt the casting came "down to flavor and a look", noting the role could have been played by many other actors.
 Herron considered him "the best person" for the role and compared it to Drew Barrymore's role in the opening of Scream (1996).
-Peck felt he could relate to Janowicz in his enthusiasm to retell a favorite story to his friends, and thought that removing the additional context of the post-apocalyptic world allowed him to personalize the character.
-Peck filmed for two days: the first on a street in Vancouver, and the second on a soundstage.
-The FEDRA vehicle's walls were designed to be removed to allow for better camera angles.
+Peck related to Janowicz's enthusiasm to retell a favorite story to his friends, and felt removing the additional context of the post-apocalyptic world allowed him to personalize the character.
+He filmed for two days: the first on a street in Vancouver, and the second on a soundstage.
 Peck's casting was not announced before the episode aired, surprising many journalists, who described his appearance as a cameo.